 In addition to treating elbow conditions, elbow arthroscopy can be used to diagnose symptoms.
 The camera can help identify problems not visible at the arm’s surface more precisely than an MRI.

 Elbow arthroscopy can correct a variety of injuries.
 Arthroscopy can be used for the following conditions:

 - Tennis elbow

 - Arthritis in the arm

 If you suffer from any of these conditions, or experience painful symptoms in your elbow, be sure to ask Dr. Goldberg about an arthroscopic procedure.
 He can determine if your condition could benefit from this less invasive approach.

 Because it uses smaller incisions and is less invasive, arthroscopy lessons surgical recovery time.
 Patients should expect discomfort after surgery, and depending on the extent, it may take several weeks for pain to subside.
 For certain conditions, arthroscopy allows diagnosis and treatment in the same appointment and can limit recovery time even more.
 Arthroscopic patients can experience the same results as an open surgery without the associated risks.
-Naples, Bonita, and Estero patients can choose Dr. Goldberg for there arthroscopic procedure.
+Patients near the Naples, Bonita, and Estero area can choose Dr. Goldberg for there arthroscopic procedure.

 After surgery, Dr. Goldberg will determine a rehabilitation program to specifically help you regain motion and strength.
 Returning to activities, such as driving and work, will be determined on the type of surgery and the amount of rehabilitation required.
 Dr. Goldberg serves patients near the Naples and Bonita Springs areas for their arthroscopic procedure.

 Contact Dr. Goldberg today at 561-282-3465 to schedule an appointment today.